Skip to Content

 Toronto To Montreal Stop 3: Wineries, Beaches, And Mountain Lakes

-About 45-minutes up the road from Presqu’ile is one of Ontario’s prime wine regions, Prince Edward County.
-But it’s not just wine in Prince Edward County.
-There are so many things to do in Prince Edward County that you could end up spending a few days here and still not see it all.
+Prince Edward County is really where the Toronto to Montreal drive moves from fun to fascinating and beautiful.
+There are so many things to do in Prince Edward County that you could end up spending a few days here without seeing it all.

 Hit The Beaches Of The County